 Eligibility - GKE Small Grants Fund

-The same activities and costs are eligible for funding under the GKE Small Grants Fund, but a maximum funding limit of £2000 will be applied.
+The GKE Small Grants Fund supports the same activities and costs as the Flexible Fund, but to a maximum limit of £2,000.
 Reporting requirements will be amended in line with the sum requested.

 How to apply